Skip to main content

 It is gratifying to note that the most important legal official in the UK is both a woman and an illustrious Girtonian: The Rt Hon the Baroness Hale of Richmond, DBE PC QC FBA (1970, Law) received a starred First for exceptional distinction in that subject.

-In 1984 she became the first woman to be appointed a member of the Law Commission, a statutory body set up to promote the reform of the law.
+In 1984, she became the first woman to be appointed a member of the Law Commission, a statutory body set up to promote the reform of the law.
 There she led the work of the family law team, which eventually resulted in some major pieces of legislation, principally the Children Act 1989 and the Mental Capacity Act 2005.
 She taught Law at the University of Manchester, becoming a High Court judge in 1994 and a Lady Justice of Appeal in 1999.
 In 2004 Lady Hale became the first woman to sit on Britain’s Supreme Court and she was appointed Deputy President in 2013 and President of the Supreme Court in 2017.

 Four Girton Mistresses and a cat

-This is a photograph of Baroness Mary Warnock DBE, Mistress from 1984 to 1991, Juliet Jeanne d’Auvergne Campbell, Mistress from 1991 to 1997, Professor Dame Marilyn Strathern DBE (1960 Archaeology and Anthropology) Mistress from 1997 to 2009 and Professor Susan J. Smith, Mistress from 2009 to date.
+This is a photograph of Baroness Mary Warnock DBE, Mistress from 1984 to 1991, Juliet Jeanne d’Auvergne Campbell, Mistress from 1991 to 1997, Professor Dame Marilyn Strathern DBE (1960 Archaeology and Anthropology) Mistress from 1997 to 2009 and Professor Susan J. Smith, Mistress from 2009 to 2022.

-All four Mistresses signed the legacy letter, highlighting the importance of legacies for the financial sustainability of the college.
+All four Mistresses signed the legacy letter, highlighting the importance of legacies for the financial sustainability of the College.
 Their range of academic disciplines from Philosophy to Economics, Anthropology to Geography highlights the breadth of subjects taught at Girton.

 A growing global family

 Girton recruits globally and educates for an international job market.
 Worldwide, therefore, we are in touch with nearly 10,000 alumni.
-Most are based in the UK but internationally the network includes 44 (tbc) countries including south and east Asia, mainland Europe and the west and eastern seaboards of North America.
+Most are based in the UK but internationally the network includes 44 countries including south and east Asia, mainland Europe and the west and eastern seaboards of North America.

 As Cambridge cements its position at the centre of the world’s educational stage, and as Girton’s graduate school grows, our alumni networks will continue to expand globally.
 Girtonians achieve extraordinary things; as role models, mentors, colleagues, friends and supporters ‑ in every possible way ‑ our alumni represent one of our most valued and valuable resources.